Zygmate/terel/frontend/terel-app/README.md

 `yarn tauri build`

-If you build the application this way all the binaries will be located at src-tauri/target/release and src-tauri/target/release/bundle to get all the executables.
+If you build the application this way all the binaries will be located at `src-tauri/target/release` and `src-tauri/target/release/bundle` to get all the executables.

+WARNING: as of today crosscompiling is not supported which means every time you build the app it will compile ONLY in the current architecture.

-WARNING: the first (and only the first) time you launch the app wither in dev mode or in build mode it will require a bit of time.
+INFO: the first (and only the first) time you launch the app wither in dev mode or in build mode it will require a bit of time.
 Every new launch after that is going to be super fast.